Lemon Poppy Seed Muffins

 Can you freeze lemon poppy seed muffins?

 Yes!
-Sealed in an airtight container or bag, these muffins freeze well for up to 3 months.
-Let frozen muffins thaw for an hour or so at room temp, or pop them in the microwave for about 30 seconds.
+Sealed in an airtight container or bag, these muffins keep well in the freezer for up to 3 months.
+Let frozen muffins thaw for an hour at room temp, or pop them in the microwave for about 30 seconds.
 They make a great quick breakfast or snack!

 Lemon poppy seed muffins recipe